Skip to main content

 Local models technically work -- via an undocumented workaround

 Cursor requires a public HTTPS endpoint even for local Ollama models.
-True air-gap operation is impossible because the editor still phones home with code metadata.
+Inference requests still route through the Cursor cloud broker, so full offline operation is not supported.
 It is not an option for classified, regulated, or air-gapped environments.

 Ownership in flux -- SpaceX $60B option deal, IPO pending